 - Tentative budget

-- Single page cover sheet containing the following information only: applicant’s name, home department, email address, adviser’s name, year of graduate study, date of reaching (or expected to reach) ABD status, title of project plus an abstract not to exceed 150 words, requested funding amount, and expected dates of travel
+- Single page cover sheet containing the following information only: applicant’s name, home department, email address, advisor’s name, year of graduate study, date of reaching (or expected to reach) ABD status, title of project plus an abstract not to exceed 150 words, requested funding amount, and expected dates of travel

 Applicants are normally expected to obtain some funding from their home departments or other sources in support of their research as well as obtaining Singleton funding.
 Indication must be provided—in the application and/or in the advisor’s letter—of any current or past departmental funding of the applicant’s research.

 Proposals should be specific about what archives, sites, documents, objects, etc. are to be used during the period of the award and how these sources will contribute to the dissertation.